Time: 08:15 - 09:15

 - group playing and individual demonstration tasks

 To make good progress a regular practice routine is essential.
-We recommend 20-30 mins daily.
+We recommend a minimum of 30 minutes, 4-5 times per week.

 Are there any other costs?
 Is there anything I need to bring?